Skip to Content

 Diestrus Stage

-The diestrus phase in a Pitbull’s heat cycle is marked by a period of rest following potential mating.
-If your dog hasn’t conceived during the estrus period, her body will rest in preparation for the next heat season and her progesterone levels will be high.
+If your dog hasn’t conceived during the estrus period, her body will rest in preparation for the next heat season, and her progesterone levels will be high.

 Diestrus in Pitbulls lasts around 60 days.
 Although your dog may still carry the scent of the heat period, her fertile window has closed at this point.